ten-protocol/go-ten/docs/testnet/wallet-extension.md

 # Compiling the binary

-The wallet extension binary can be built by cloning the [Obscuro repository](https://github.com/obscuronet/go-obscuro) and running the following commands from the root of the repository:
+If the precompiled binaries are not suitable for your system, the wallet extension binary can be built by cloning the [Obscuro repository](https://github.com/obscuronet/go-obscuro) and running the following commands from the root of the
+repository:

 ```
 cd tools/walletextension/main